GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 9. What will be the type and value of the variable "result" after an operation like `val result = Int.MAX_VALUE + Int.MAX_VALUE`?
 Explain why.

+    The value in the result will be of type Int, but since we are adding twice the maximum value that an Int can hold, it will result in overflow.
+Since Kotlin does not perform overflow checking by default, the result will be an arbitrary number assigned to the `result` variable.

 10. What is the result and type of an operation like `val x = 5 / 2` and `println(x == 2)`?
 Explain why.
 11. What is the result and type of an operation like `val x = 5L / 2` and `println(x == 2L)`?
 Explain why.